RazConsta/RazConsta/README.md

   	- 5️⃣ As part of <a href="https://myplan.uw.edu/course/#/courses/TCSS499">T CSS 499</a> (Undergraduate Research in Computing and Software Systems), I worked in a team and did 2 quarters of
   		- <a href="https://github.com/kvietcong/genetic-modeling">research about artificial populations</a>
 - 💼 I returned as a full-time software engineer for West Monroe in July 2023
-	- For my first client project (July 2023 - July 2024), I worked with React, React Native, and .NET, developing a web app, a separate mobile app, and their back-end
+	- For my first client project (July 2023 - July 2024), I worked with React, React Native, and .NET, developing a web app, a separate mobile app, and their backend

 ## Here is an overview of some of the technologies I worked with in the past year.